ganatan/sandbox/README.md

 ## 🧱 Project Overview

-**RAG Generator** is a production-grade **proof of concept** for a Retrieval-Augmented Generation application.
+**RAG Generator** is a complete demonstration of a **Retrieval-Augmented Generation (RAG)** architecture, ready for production.
-It demonstrates a modular architecture with independent builds, tests, and deployments for:
+The application includes two independent modules:
-- `frontend-angular` — the UI
+- `frontend-angular`: user interface
-- `backend-springboot` — the API and orchestration logic
+- `backend-springboot`: API and business logic

-Each module can be deployed independently using GitLab CI/CD.
+Each module can be built, tested, and deployed separately using **GitLab CI/CD**.
-Docker images are shared across local, CI, and OpenShift environments for full reproducibility.
+Docker images are shared across local, CI, and **OpenShift** environments to ensure consistent execution everywhere.

 ---